JeffreyRStevens/formatstats/README.md

 <!-- badges: end -->

-The goal of `{formatstats}` is to provide functions that flexibly format statistical output in a way that can be inserted into R Markdown documents.
+The goal of `{formatstats}` is to provide functions that flexibly format statistical output in a way that can be inserted into R Markdown or Quarto documents.
 This is analogous to the [`apa_print()`](https://frederikaust.com/papaja_man/reporting.html#statistical-models-and-tests) functions in the [`{papaja}`](https://github.com/crsh/papaja) package, but functions in `{formatstats}` can print Markdown or LaTeX syntax.
 If